Building a Librarian with the Agent Kit

 Tip

 At any point in the tutorial, you can click "See in Visual Editor" link at the left bottom corner of the board diagram.
 This will open the Breadboard Visual Editor and load the board.
-So if you're not feeling like typing and doing all the dragging and dropping of nodes, you can just follow along by opening each link.
+So if you're not feeling like typing and doing all the dragging and dropping of components, you can just follow along by opening each link.

 Step 1: Create a Blank board